htakada07/SafetyDiscussions/README.md

 ## Description

 This POC is a simple application that is made using ASP.NET Core Web API and Angular.
 Placeholder data were used instad of creating an actual database.
 The application has no login feature and lets user add a record of their Safety Discussion.
 Service Repository Pattern has been used for the backend.
+I have decided to apply this pattern because it is simple and multilayered.
+This is also a pattern that I am already used to.

 The following are the fields that a user can enter in the application